Posted On January 29, 2026

 Introduction

-iPhone crashing suddenly during calls, games, or camera use is one of the most frustrating tech problems users face.
+iPhone crashes suddenly during calls, games, or camera use, making it one of the most frustrating tech problems users face.
 Whether your iPhone keeps restarting, freezing on a black screen, or getting stuck on the Apple logo, these unexpected shutdowns often feel completely random.
 For most users, iPhone crashing issues seem to happen without warning.
 The device may freeze, show a black screen, reboot on its own, or get stuck on the Apple logo.

 While iPhones are known for stability, no smartphone is immune to failure.
 Crashes usually happen when software stress, hardware wear, or resource overload pushes the system beyond safe operating limits.
 The tricky part?
 The same symptom can come from completely different root causes.